AgataCiesluk/Calculator_recruitment_task/README.md

 Position of Java Developer

 <h4>Calculator</h4>
-User picks the type of operation to perform: ADD, SUBTRACT, DIVIDE, MULTIPLY, provides units (m, NM, ft) of inputs and the unit of the result and provides values that will be calculated.
+User picks the type of operation to perform: ADD, SUBTRACT, DIVIDE, MULTIPLY, provides values, units of inputs (m, NM, ft) and the unit of the result.
 All inputs should be added as parameters to the URL: http://localhost:8080/calculator.

 Available units:
 - m - Meters,